 We welcome children and adults for baptism.
 In your child’s baptism you are thanking God for the gift of life and starting your child on a lifetime’s journey in the Christian faith.
 We, as members of this church, are here to support you at this important stage in your child’s life.

 Some parents are unsure as to whether they wish to have their child baptised in which case we can offer a Thanksgiving Blessing.
 This is an opportunity for you to thank God for the gift of a child.
 It is a special way of celebrating the birth or adoption of a new member of your family.
-At Emmanuel it would take place in Church as part of our Family Service on the 2nd Sunday of the month.
+At Emmanuel it would take place in Church as part of our Family Service.
 It involves a short prayer of thanksgiving for your child followed by a prayer of blessing.